ajv-validator/ajv/README.md

 The best performance is achieved when using compiled functions returned by `compile` or `getSchema` methods (there is no additional function call).

+__Please note__: every time validation function or `ajv.validate` are called `errors` property is overwritten.
+You need to copy `errors` array reference to another variable if you want to use it later (e.g., in the callback).

 ## Using in browser